On Saturday, November 14, 2020, William Wesley Wisenor passed away at the age of 71.

 This has been a life well lived by a man that was loved by many.
 He will remain forever in our memories and our hearts as we try to move forward.
 William (Billy) Wisenor, not gone just taking the helicopter out for a test flight.
 See you on the tarmac, Billy.

-A memorial service with military honors will be held Saturday, December 5, 2020 at the White Bird Veteran’s Park.
-Time is TBD.
+A military memorial service will be held Saturday, December 19, 2020 at 10:00 am at White Bird Veterans Memorial Park.
 Arrangements are under the direction of the Blackmer Funeral Home, Grangeville.
 Send condolences to the family to blackmerfuneralhome.com.